lazydexter/dexter-aws-lab/AWS_Logging_Documentation_2025-07-16.md

-# 🛡️ MCBTA: AWS Logging and Monitoring Lab Setup
+# 🛡️  AWS Logging and Monitoring Lab Setup

 This lab demonstrates end-to-end AWS log ingestion using CloudTrail → S3 → SQS → Filebeat → ELK for threat detection and monitoring.